 - Severe slip-and-fall accidents

-- Exposure to toxic fumes or dangerous irritants
+- Toxic exposure to fumes or dangerous irritants

 Third-Party Assaults on Premises

-Additionally, our Texas premises liability lawyers handle much more severe cases, including third-party assaults that result from a property owner’s failure to protect their patrons from known hazards.
-If a property owner provides negligent or insufficient security, and a person sustains harm, injury, or assault as a result, that property owner can be held responsible for the victim’s damages.
-For example, if a nightclub has a history of robberies, fights, or assaults, the property owner should provide security guards to protect guests from such dangers.
-Failure to do so can result in a premises liability lawsuit if a guest is hurt due to the unsafe conditions.
+For example, if a nightclub has a history of robberies, fights, or assaults, then the property owner should provide security guards to protect guests from such dangers.
+Failure to do so could result in a premises liability lawsuit if a guest is hurt due to the unsafe conditions.

-The personal injury lawyers at Deans & Lyons, LLP understand the best way to prevail in a personal injury case is to simplify complicated evidence and make it an unforgettable, but easy-to-understand part of the story.
+The premises liability attorneys at Deans & Lyons, LLP understand the best way to prevail in a case is to simplify complicated evidence and make it an unforgettable, but easy-to-understand part of the story.
 We work with preeminent experts and utilize captivating animations, presentations, and diagrams to bring our client’s case to life in the courtroom.

-To discuss your case with a Texas premises liability lawyer, call Deans & Lyons, LLP today!
+Discuss your case with a premises liability lawyer in Dallas, TX.
+Contact Deans & Lyons, LLP today!